trygveLangfeldt/searchForDuplicates/ReadMe.txt

 ========================================================================
     CONSOLE APPLICATION : Search for duplicate files
 ========================================================================
-Summary:
-I chose level three because I wanted to challenge my own programming skills.
-This is my first time working with directories and files in this manner and I found it quite fun to do this assignment.
-I started with level 1 and when I was done I did not find it difficult to complete the next levels.
-I have used the Boost library to complete this task.

 Goal:
 The goal was for the program to take an directory location from user input and generate a textfile wich contains the duplicate files and their folders.
 In this case a duplicate file